anna-filou/anna-filou.github.io/_posts/2026-01-05-how-websites.md

 Everyone is talking about Framer and Webflow, and most build with WordPress. **I do things differently**.
 Not to be contrarian, but because I prefer having more freedom.

 The post gets a bit technical at times, but **if you don't consider yourself technical, it’s still very much worth reading** (regardless of whether you're thinking about working with me).
-It'll give you a real understanding of how the web works.
+It'll give you a practical understanding of how the web works.

 ---